Medelouali/Zenika-Meeting-Planner/README.md

 To get the rooms you have already generated or to just check hit this endpoint:
 Get http://localhost:8080/api/v1/rooms

-To help you with the tests check the image in the top folder.
+To help you with the tests check the image in the top level of this repo.